nitishpratap/interview/React/React.md

 Strive to create custom hooks that are composable and reusable across different scenarios.
 Custom hooks should focus on a single piece of logic and be easily combined with other hooks or components.

-## Conclusion

-Custom hooks are a powerful tool in React that allows you to extract and reuse stateful logic across multiple components.
-By following naming conventions and creating composable and reusable hooks, you can improve code organization, maintainability, and testability in your React applications.
-Custom hooks provide a cleaner and more modular approach to managing complex logic and stateful behavior, making your codebase more maintainable and scalable.